dlltharanga/TPTuned/README.md

 **Note**
 1. I have completed most of the parts of below changes.
 2. I didn't consider about UI changes
-3. Initially I have target to the main functionality (1 to 3)
+3. Initially I have targeted to complete main functionality within given time frame (1 to 3)
 4. I didn't do any database changes
-5. I tested this with the two different users (abc@gmail.com  /  _Abc123)
+5. I tested this with the two different users (e.g. abc@gmail.com  /  _Abc123)

 This application is unfinished.
 Please complete below tasks.
 Spend max 2 hours.